samer-habash/jenkins-repo-upload-S3/README.md

 5) Used a Jenkinsfile that will be clone the repo inside the contianer image aws-cli-alpine and then sync the content with the S3 Bucket (If the Bucket does not exist then it will add it and copy the repo)

 6) It was a challenge of not using the AWS SDK , or even the CloudBees credentials of AWS ,but I made it directly through kubernetes.

+7) The name of the S3 Bucket is the name of the repo + the name of the Branch , we can add the owner/author ... up to you!!

 NOTE: from my point of view I have the full functionality of aws-cli rather than learning the SDK functions and bla bla ....